 Hawkins, Roberta

+I am a feminist geographer and critical social scientist.
 My research interests fall into three overlapping categories.

-1. Feminist Geographies
+1. Feminist Academia

 This research focuses on:

-• Power, the everyday and neoliberal academic institutions
+- Power, the everyday and neoliberal academic institutions

-• Feminist ethics of care and the environment
+- Feminist ethics of care in universities

 This research focuses on: